Siyangcui/portfolio/README.md

 - **Navigation Bar**

-The nav bar sits across all pages of the website which grants access to all other pages which provides ease of access for target audiences.
+The nav bar sits across all pages of the website which grants access other pages for ease of access for target audiences.
 The nav bar links include :

 1. About
 1. Projects